StarpTech/FastGraph/README.md

 ## Performance & Security

-All data is stored in the Key-value Store of cloudflare.
-Cloudflare KV is eventually-consistent and was designed for high-read low-latency use-cases.
+Requests are cached with the Cloudflare [Cache API](https://developers.cloudflare.com/workers/runtime-apis/cache).
+APQ queries are stored in the Key-value Store of cloudflare.
 All data is encrypted at rest with 256-bit AES-GCM.

 Check [How KV works](https://developers.cloudflare.com/workers/learning/how-kv-works) to learn more about it.